ldurniat/The-Great-Pong/README.md

 - [x] Add effect module
 - [x] Add two mode for game: match and endless (you can play)
 - [x] Add a simple sounds
+- [x] Add buy new balls for points

 Used modules or code